 Related: Creating a sustainable home through passive design

 While it took two years of ground-work to secure the right site, it took mere minutes of internet-work to find what they were looking for in prefabricated houses.

-Following online recommendations, she found a new Melbourne company called Modscape, which is creating eco-friendly housing in a factory in Melbourne’s western suburbs.
+Following online recommendations, she found a new Melbourne prebuilt homes company called Modscape, which is creating eco friendly homes in a factory in Melbourne’s western suburbs.
 She inspected the display units at our factory, and walked into one that she “could just see on the block.
 I just had to have it!”

 Want to visit our factory?
 Get in touch with us today to arrange a visit.

 Modscape was formed in 2006 by four mates who knew each other, either through university or the commercial construction industry.
 Collectively, Jan Gyrn, Stefan Seketa, Dan Larkey and Paul Fellows have experience in project management, design and construction that has been honed on large-scale developments.
 Jan says most of these epic projects now fulfill six-star energy rating criteria as well as rigorous recycling practices.